cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 With Cloudant Query, you build [indexes](../api/using_views.html#indexes) using MapReduce Views (type=json) and Search Indexes (type=text).
 If you know exactly what data you want to find, you specify how to create the index by making it of type JSON.
 This type of index keeps storage and processing to a minimum.
-For this exercise, the `rolodex` database columns include the following fields:
+The `rolodex` database columns include the following fields:

 *   First name
 *   Last name